n3-charts/line-chart/README.md

 ### Testing
 AngularJS is designed to be testable, and so is this project.
-It is 100% covered, and we want to keep it this way.
+It has a good coverage rate (between 85% and 95%), and we want to keep it this way.

   [1]: https://github.com/mbostock/d3/wiki/SVG-Shapes#wiki-line_interpolate